-The Design Review Committee considers design review in accordance with Article 82 (Design Review) of the Zoning Code and compliance with related Conditions of Approval for File No. PLP01-0006.
+The Planning Commission considers design review using the same standards followed by the Design Review Committee (DRC) and in compliance with related Conditions of Approval for File No. PLP01-0006.
 Generally, the purpose of design review as stated in County Code section 26-82-050 (b) is to consider the architecture and general appearance of buildings and grounds to ensure they are in keeping with the character of the neighborhood, are not detrimental to orderly and harmonious development and do not impair the desirability of investment or occupation in the neighborhood.
 The development standards specified in section 26.82.030 relate to orientation of building sites to maintain maximum natural topography and cover; building height, texture, color, roof characteristics and setback; vegetation and landscaping, screening, lighting, signage and parking layout and circulation.
 Streets are to be designed and located so as to maintain and preserve topography, cover, landmarks and trees; to necessitate minimum cut and fill; and to preserve and enhance views and vistas on and off-site.